0xOxygenExcluded/rust-api-gateway/README.md

 The gateway will start on `http://127.0.0.1:3030`

 To check functionality of api-gateway you may use "helloservice" and "client" scripts.
-To test api-gateway repeat same steps in "How to use" section, but into helloservice/ and client/ directories or you can use your own service.
+To test api-gateway repeat same steps in ["How to use"](#how-to-use) section, but into helloservice/ and client/ directories or you can use your own service.

 If you want to use your own service to test api-gateway, you should follow these steps:
- 1. Repeat steps from ["How to use"](###How-to-use) section
+ 1. Run api-gateway by repeating steps from ["How to use"](#how-to-use) section
- 2.
+ 2. Run your own service
+ 3. Register service in api-gateway with [/register_service endpoint](#/register-service-add-service-name-and-service-address-into-api-gateway)
+ 4.